 - There is a built-in magnifier

-- It has an active color palette.
-If you want to adjust a picked color, you can click the ‘custom’ button and call up Windows’ default color mixer.
+- It has an active colour palette.
+If you want to adjust a picked colour, you can click the ‘custom’ button and call up Windows’ default colour mixer.

-- Right-click on the interface a menu pops up with extra features including; web-safe color, display color reverses, random colors, conversion to grayscale, additional hex codes, application options, and settings, etc.
+- Right-click on the interface a menu pops up with extra features including; web-safe colour, display colour reverses, random colours, conversion to grayscale, additional hex codes, application options, and settings, etc.

 If you don’t want to download this program you can use a Chrome / FireFox addon called Colorzilla – but it will only be usable within the browser

 Once it’s downloaded (and unzipped if necessary) then right-click on ColorCop.exe, click ‘Send to desktop’ and drag the desktop icon into the bottom taskbar.
 Clicking on the icon will start Color Cop.